 This is important as we continue to expand the platform through feature / service creation and acquisition.
 Rather than bolting the new capabilities on, we’d rather spend the time to natively integrate them into the platform.
 It is a slower process, but in the long run it keeps the experience consistent and reduces risk.

 To summarize, our vision is simple: “one platform, any app, any location”.
-NOTE: I did steal this from the marketing folks, but it fits perfectly and states our purpose succinctly.
+Thanks to our marketing team for providing this image; it fits perfectly and states our purpose succinctly.

 Nutanix Platform - Architecture

 This has been our goal from close to the beginning.
-Testament to this, here’s an image I created in 2014 time frame to talk about the Nutanix platform architecture.
+Testament to this, below is an image created circa 2014 to talk about the Nutanix platform architecture.
 As you can see not much has changed, we just continue expanding and working towards this goal.